 Of particular importance is Google’s announcement on February 8th, 2018 that they intend to formally mark websites lacking SSL Certificates as insecure.
 Google has confirmed “early July 2018” as the start date.
 They have also disclosed how they will alert web surfers of the non-HTTPS status, or not secure websites will be flagged with a warning in the URL bar of the surfer’s browser.

-This is relevant because in website owners rush to be compliant and install a SLL certificate they may not be aware all their website addresses that were once http://www. will become https://www which changes the url.
-For website owners who do nothing they will most definitely watch as their coveted keyword search rankings drop off page one and deep down in to the abyss of page 2,3,4 or worse.
+This is relevant because in website owners rush to be compliant and install an SLL certificate they may not be aware of all their website addresses that were once http://www. will become https://www which changes the URL.
+For website owners who do nothing, they will most definitely watch as their coveted keyword search rankings drop off page one and deep down into the abyss of page 2,3,4 or worse.
 The 301 redirect is the most effective way to maintain your rankings and mitigate any traffic loss due to SSL migration.

 More 301 Redirect Applications?

 If you’ve ever restructured your site, change your name, rebranded – anything that could affect the structure of your website’s URL build, 301 redirects are the best option.
 It tells a search engine www.example.com/about is the same as www.example.com/aboutus if you happened to have change a tab of your website to read About instead of About Us.
 This also helps if www.example.com/aboutus was listed on other webpages or saved as a bookmark within a user’s browser – instead of having to (impossibly) request that everyone update their URLs, a 301 redirect will make it so all links and listings of www.example.com/aboutus now resolve to www.example.com/about when clicked.